123mame/HMS520-Autumn2022-1/assignment3/description.md

 ## Data cleaning (4 pts)
+* Clean column names
-* Clean column names, change all column names to lower case, and change the date column to the format `"year-month-day"`, e.g. `"2021-01-01"` if the date is not already in the this format.
+  * change all column names to lower case
+  * and change the date column to the format `"year-month-day"`, e.g. `"2021-01-01"` if the date is not already in the this format.
 * Collect the date column names of both `deaths` and `cases` data frames, and save them into the variables `death_dates` and `case_dates`.
 * Aggregate the deaths, cases and population from each county to their state